 2 tablespoons honey or sugar

-click here to see the video of this recipe
+Click here to see the video of this recipe

 Mixing and storing the dough: Whisk together the flours, yeast, salt and xanthan gum in a 5-quart lidded Round Food Storage Container.
 Combine the oil, honey and water, set aside.

-continue to stir while you pour in another 1/3 of the liquid.
+Continue to stir while you pour in another 1/3 of the liquid.

 The dough will start to come together in a thick dough.
 Add the final 1/3 of liquid and

-stir until the dough is nice and smooth.
+Stir until the dough is smooth.
 Cover with the lid, but do not snap it shut.
 Allow it to rest on the counter for about 2 hours.
 Place the dough in the refrigerator and store for up to 7 days.
 (I have a piece in the freezer and I will report back about how that turns out once I defrost it and bake it up.
 Stay tuned.)

 On baking day take the bucket from the refrigerator.
 The dough will be quite fluffy still and you want to try not to handle the dough too much.
 Just like our other doughs the trick is to keep as much of the air bubbles in tact as possible.